 Egg Drop Soup with a flavorful chicken broth base and light wisps of egg throughout is a perfectly light and simple soup.
 The first time I made this soup, my kids went crazy over it and devoured every single sip.
 They requested it again the very next day for lunch.

 I've made this soup a few times now and the recipe is quite versatile.
 It doubles nicely and the addition of an extra egg makes it a bit heartier as well.
+This soup comes together in just a few minutes and it is one of my go-to lunches for the kids.

 Egg Drop Soup